KonstantinosRamm/FinalProject/README.md

 ## Description
 This is the final project for CS50.This project is a simple implementation of the classic Hangman game written in C and it utilizes simple ASCII graphics.
 The objective of the game is to guess the hidden word by suggesting letters within a certain number of guesses.While the game is a Hangman game that selects a random word, my primary goal and challenge was to be as meticulous as possible to ensure that users cannot misuse it maliciously while simultaneously improving the user experience.
-The program consists of about 700 lines of code .
+The program consists of about 700 lines of code .Lastly, the program was designed for use exclusively on Linux-based systems as it uses system calls that may not be available on other systems.